-Accounting jobs today require expertise and the ability to communicate.
-By studying the Accounting program you will be provided the opportunity to think critically and communicate effectively whilst engaging with the community through industry partnerships.
+Accounting jobs today require expertise and the ability to communicate effectively.
+By studying the Master of Professional Accounting program you will be provided the opportunity to think critically and communicate effectively whilst engaging with the community through industry partnerships.

 Accounting at Western